keboola/developers-docs/extend/common-interface/config-file.md

 [Docker Runner API](http://docs.kebooladocker.apiary.io/#reference/sandbox).
 You will get a zip archive containing all the resources you need in your extension.

-## Configuration File Format
 All configuration files are always stored in `JSON` format.

 ## Configuration File Structure
 Each configuration file has the following root nodes:

 - `storage`: Contains both the input and output [mapping](https://help.keboola.com/manipulation/transformations/mappings/) for both files and tables.
 This section is important if your application uses a dynamic input/output mapping.
 Simple applications can be created with a static input/output mapping.
 They do not use this configuration section at all (see [Custom Science Quick Start](/extend/custom-science/quick-start/)).
 - `parameters`: Contains arbitrary parameters passed from the UI to the application.
 This section can be used in any